 There are 5 bedrooms at Magnolia’s Hillcrest Estate.
 There are 2 bedroom suites on the ground floor with full (gorgeous) bathrooms and 3 bedrooms on the second floor with one bathroom.

 Off of the entryway was one of the bedroom suites.
 I believe it was the former library/office of the home before Magnolia bought it.

 The walls were painted a deep blue-black paint which looked amazing next to all the darker wood in the room.

-The other first floor bedroom suite was light and airy.
-The room was mostly black and white with the lovliest canopy bed.
+The other first-floor bedroom suite was light and airy.
+The room was mostly black and white with the loveliest canopy bed.

 All the bedding at Hillcrest Estate was white…and so soft!!
 I’m still dreaming of the white soft, fuzzy blanket on my bed!!